-Applications are accepted online, and are reviewed by the Graduate Admission Committee once complete.
+Applications are accepted online and reviewed by the Graduate Admission Committee once complete.

-You will be required to create an account by registering a username and password.
-Registering an account will allow you to start an application, save, and then log back in at any time to complete it before submission.
-Once you have submitted your application, you will receive an email containing your Merrimack Admission ID and and instructions on how to check your application status.
+Create your account by registering a username and password.
+This will allow you to start an application, save and log back in at any time to complete it before submission.

 All applicants whose first language is not English and who have not earned an academic degree in the U.S. must submit proof of English proficiency.
 This graduate entry requirement to Merrimack College can be demonstrated in any of the following ways:

-- A minimum TOEFL score of 84 on the internet-based test (with a minimum of 21 on the writing subset)
+- A minimum TOEFL score of 84 on the internet-based test-iBT (with a minimum of 21 on the writing subset)

 - A minimum IELTS score of 6.5 with no band below 6.0

 - A minimum PTE Academic score of 56

 Students whose TOEFL iBT score is at least 55 but lower than 84 can still enter, but will have a longer course of study by enrolling in the pre-master’s program.

 The form must be completed by all students who are not U.S. citizens or permanent residents who intend to be enrolled full-time at Merrimack College.
 The International Declaration of Finances form must be accompanied by current (no older than nine months) proof of funding for the first year of studies in the form of a notarized bank letter.
 The total costs that must be documented can be found on the form.